Meet Our Bid Protests Experts

 Barbara Kinosky

 As the Managing Partner with more than twenty-five years of experience in all aspects of federal government contracting.
-Barbara is a leading attorney for bid protests.
+Barbara has a record for winning and obtaining corrective action for clients and bid protests.
 She is a nationally known expert on GSA and VA Schedules and the Service Contract Act, and she has served as an expert witness for federal government contracting cases.
 She has a proven track record of solving complex issues for clients.
 Barbara was named a top attorney for federal contracting by Smart CEO magazine in 2010, 2012 and 2015.
-She holds a Top Secret Security Clearance.
+She has also been named a fellow of the American Bar Association, an honor awarded to the top 2% of attorneys.
+She is a Bloomberg contributing author for government contracting issues and bid protests and holds a Top Secret Security Clearance.

 Want to discuss bid protests?